Ahmed-Sajjad111/Ahmed-Sajjad111/README.md

     <img src="https://raw.githubusercontent.com/Ahmed-Sajjad111/Ahmed-Sajjad111/main/banner1.png" width="100%" title="Intro Card" alt="Intro Card">
 </p>

 Front-end web developer utilizing an IT background to build an easy user experience on applications.
-Self-taught and recently earned a certificate in full stack development from the University of Minnesota that built upon my skills in JavaScript, CSS, React.js, and responsive web design.
-Known as a dedicated problem solver with a passion for all things technology.
-Focused on creating high end user experiences with a mobile-first design and development.
-I have applied aspects of UX and agile development and worked in teams to develop single-page MERN apps.
-One of which helped local business owners track their sales, inventory, and attendance.
-I am excited to leverage my skills to build better experiences on the web.
+Earned a certificate in Full Stack Web Development from the University of Minnesota.
+Known to be a dedicated problem solver, natural leader, and flexible team member.
+Proficient in quickly analyzing situations and making informed decisions.
+Applied aspects of UX and agile development and worked in teams to develop single-page MERN apps, one of which helped local business owners track their sales, inventory, and attendance.
+With a passion for all things technology and as a motivated and eager learner, I am excited to use my technical skills and team skills to continue to develop innovative applications!

 ---